Tibetan cuisine: Cookware

 Tibetans use pots, pans, cans, steamer pots and boxes made from various materials.
 Tibetan women carry large wooden containers, which can hold up to 25 liters, to fetch water once a day.
 Returning to the house, they pour the water into built-in copper cans that hold more than 100 liters.
 Cooking pots made from iron or brass are used on the stove.
 Traditionally, pans were used rarely, but are becoming increasingly popular.
 Wooden boxes are used to store tsampa, butter and cheese.
 Tibetans use elaborately woven baskets with matching lids to store dried fruits, rice and sugar.
 When travelling, they use the baskets to store dried meat and cheese.
 In Southern Tibet, mortars are indispensable for crushing chilis.

 Dinnerware

 Tibetan dinnerware is traditionally made from wood, but sometimes lacquered clay is used.
 According to local tradition, this handicraft was passed down for generations.
 Those who could afford to do so purchased high-quality porcelain bowls from elsewhere.
 In more modern times, other types of porcelain from China or elsewhere are used.
-Similarly, chopsticks were made by the family or imported from the forested regions in the south.
-The nobility used ivory chopsticks with silver ornaments.
 Spoons are indispensable for most dishes.
 Poor people and children wore them around their necks to allow constant and easy access.
 Knives are sometimes used to eat fruits.
 Tibetans also use small soup bowls, while the rich used bowls of gold and silver.